 Vietnamese Shrimp Lettuce Wraps with Nuoc Cham Dipping Sauce

 Light and fresh Vietnamese-style shrimp wraps served in crisp lettuce leaves with a tangy and sweet nuoc cham dipping sauce.
-This vietnamese-inspired sandwiches & wraps ready in about 15 minutes pairs large leaves butter lettuce leaves, small, julienned carrot, fresh cilantro leaves for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 200 calories and feeds 2, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This vietnamese-inspired sandwiches & wraps ready in about 15 minutes blends large leaves butter lettuce leaves, small, julienned carrot, fresh cilantro leaves into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 200 calories and feeds 2, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients